nestjs/docs.nestjs.com/content/techniques/events.md

 > info **Hint** Import the `EventEmitter2` from the `@nestjs/event-emitter` package.

-Then use it in a class as follows.
+Then use it in a class as follows:

 ```typescript
 this.eventEmitter.emit(